Opinion | The deadly covid-19 pandemic is obscuring another — obesity

 While attention to chronic diseases such as obesity has waned, their impact has not.
 William Dietz, a professor at George Washington University who co-chaired the Lancet Commission on Obesity, cites a concerning study in which 42 percent of people self-reported gaining weight since the pandemic began.
 The average addition was 29 pounds; 10 percent reported gaining more than 50 pounds.

 This is understandable in a time when Americans experienced great stress, reduced physical activity and food insecurity that has forced many to go without healthy food options.
 But there is a public health consequence, according to Harvard Medical School internist Jason Block.
 “Once weight is gained, it’s hard to lose.
-I wouldn’t be surprised at all if we saw rates of obesity climb in the next several years.”
+I wouldn’t be surprised at all if we saw rates of obesity climb in the next several years,” he says.

 Another reason we don’t talk about obesity is the fear that doing so could come across as shaming individuals.
 Both Block and Dietz spoke about obesity as being one of the most stigmatized conditions.
 Their approach is to speak about obesity as the disease that it is.
 Unfortunately, weight bias is so pervasive in health care that patients with obesity report avoiding medical appointments because they fear disrespect and discrimination.